 We are encouraging parishioners to pay their collection by direct debit or through online banking.
-All Souls has lost the revenue raised through the weekly collection and wall boxes due to the previous closure of the Church and now that Masses have been resumed with limited numbers this is continuing to have a significant effect on the Parish finances.
 Please do consider paying your weekly collection by direct debit if you do not already do so.
 If you bank online, you can round up whatever you pay weekly into a monthly figure or make one off payments.
+You can also set your own frequency.
+The HSBC are now charging us for banking cash so the less cash the less charges.
 Bank details as below:

 HSBC, Account Name: St.Peter & All Souls R C Church, Account no. 51333151, sort-code: 40-36-34

-you can download a standing order mandate (below) to fill in and post
+you can download a standing order mandate (below) to fill in and hand

-to the parish office.
-Also, if you pay tax please consider gift aiding
+to your bank or to the parish office.
+Also, if you pay tax please

-your collection, this will not be at any extra cost to you.
+consider gift aiding your collection, this will not be at any extra cost

 STANDING ORDER MANDATE.pdf